deco-sites/www/docs/recipes/customizable-sections/en.md

 - [Coding a new Section](/docs/en/tutorials/creating-a-section)

-You already know that it's easy to create a configurable [Sections](/docs/en/concepts/section) on _deco.cx_.
-In this post we'll outline all the possible ways that you can declare the props' types and how that impacts the form we render on _deco.cx_'s Admin.
+You already know that it's easy to create a configurable [Section](/docs/en/concepts/section) on _deco.cx_.
+In this post we'll outline all the possible ways that you can declare the `props` types and how that impacts the form we render on _deco.cx_'s Admin.

 ## Customizing sections

-Sections, as regular [Preact](https://preactjs.org) accepts `props` as their first argument and use those values in their markup to display texts, images or configure some behavior.
+Sections, as regular [Preact](https://preactjs.org) components, accepts `props` as their first argument and use those values in their markup to display texts, images or configure some behavior.

 Usually, these `props` are passed in another component, but when you're using _deco.cx_ **these props are configured in the Admin**, which makes it easy for